Business Risks

 Risk Treatment

-• Deployment of derivative instruments including forward exchange contracts and currency swaps to manage exchange fluctuations, complemented by global cash pooling to reduce foreign currency exposure.
+• To mitigate risks related to foreign currency fluctuations, the Group utilizes derivative instruments including forward exchange contracts and currency swaps to manage exchange fluctuations, complemented by global cash pooling to reduce foreign currency exposure.

-• Diversification of funding methods such as public bonds to optimize financing costs, coupled with fixed interest rate policies for long-term debt to minimize interest rate volatility.
+• To reduce financial market volatility risks, the Group diversifies funding methods such as public bonds to optimize financing costs, coupled with fixed interest rate policies for long-term debt to minimize interest rate volatility.

-• Proactive monitoring of tax legislation changes across jurisdictions, with appropriate adjustments to intra-group transaction rules and close profitability management to optimize deferred tax asset positions.
+• To address tax risks, the Group proactively monitors and responds to tax legislation changes across jurisdictions, with appropriate adjustments to intra-group transaction rules and close profitability management to optimize deferred tax asset positions.

 Risk Category “Governance”